A draft horse wearing a well-fitted leather horse collar for heavy work.

 • Quality materials and proper care make all the difference: A well-made collar is an investment in your horse's well-being that will last for years.
 Protect that investment with regular cleaning and correct storage to keep the equipment safe, reliable, and comfortable.

-What Is a Horse Collar?
+What Is a Horse Collar, Anyway?

 If you’ve ever seen a horse pulling a cart, plow, or carriage, you’ve seen a horse collar in action.
 At its core, a horse collar is a padded loop that fits around a horse's neck and shoulders.
 It’s a critical piece of the harness that allows the horse to push against it to pull a load.
 Its brilliant design distributes the pressure across the horse’s strong shoulders and chest, which lets them pull heavy weight efficiently without putting dangerous pressure on their windpipe.